Discover all KAIZEN™ relevant terms and definitions.

-A KAIZEN™ concept which is often called Ask why five times because it seeks through curious questioning to arrive at the root cause of a problem so that the problem can be eliminated once and for all.
+A KAIZEN™ concept which is often called "Ask why five times" because it seeks through curious questioning to arrive at the root cause of a problem so that the problem can be eliminated once and for all.
+See "Five Whys".

 The presentation of a wide variety of information in the workplace.
 Such information may pertain to jobs themselves, to the business as a whole, to how work teams are progressing on a project.
 Examples of Visible Managment are KANBAN cards, tool shadow boards, storyboards, etc.